AaruranLog/pydoc.random/README.md

 # To download and prepare the data
 ## Automatically
-After installing Go and python, run the script in src named 'prepare_data.sh', from the root-directory level.
+After installing Go and python, run the script in src named 'download_and_prepare_data.sh', from the root-directory level.
 ```
-  chmod u+x src/prepare_data.sh
+  chmod u+x src/download_and_prepare_data.sh
-  ./src/prepare_data.sh
+  ./src/download_and_prepare_data.sh
 ```
-The last python script (txt-to-numpy.py) may fail, but if you run it a few times on a device with sufficient memory, it should complete without too much trouble.
+The last python script (txt-to-numpy.py) may fail, but if you run it a few times on a device with sufficient memory, it should complete without much trouble.

 ## Manually
 1. Install the following go package to replicate the web crawling.